-Recent research found that a mere 55% of organisations believe that their L&D efforts are “well-aligned with their company’s overarching strategy.”
+Recent research found that a mere 55% of organizations believe that their L&D efforts are “well-aligned with their company’s overarching strategy.”

 Stop and think about that for a moment.
-That means that nearly half of organisations believe that their L&D efforts are effectively a shot in the dark.
+That means that nearly half of organizations believe that their L&D efforts are effectively a shot in the dark.
 And if you’re shooting in the dark, you’re unlikely to hit the target.
-In L&D terms, that means that you’re unlikely to be doing anything of any real deliberate value to meet organisational objectives.
+In L&D terms, that means that you’re unlikely to be doing anything of any real deliberate value to meet organizational objectives.

 When considered, this is shocking.
-What is the point of L&D if not to help the organisation meet its objectives as effectively and productively as possible?
+What is the point of L&D if not to help the organization meet its objectives as effectively and productively as possible?
 L&D has to be strategic, and that’s not optional.
-But that’s only possible when L&D is a priority and process of collaboration across the organisation.
+But that’s only possible when L&D is a priority and process of collaboration across the organization.

 Strategic Collaborative L&D

 It’s probably fair to say that every business leader is now on board with the importance of learning and development, as a concept.
-They know it is the key to a productive workforce.
+They know that they probably need a learning management system, and that whatever that system houses is the key to a productive workforce.